Announcement Trusted Radiation Monitoring Since 1949

 The Evolution of Radiation Safety: A History of X-Ray Badges

-Since its discovery in 1895, radiation has revolutionized both science and medicine, although early researchers had no idea the dangers it presented.
-In this article, we'll dive deeper into the history of radiation (including its discovery and major inventions), in addition to exploring the evolution of radiation safety practices such as x-ray badges.
+Since its discovery in 1895, radiation has revolutionized science and medicine, although early researchers were unaware of its potential dangers.
+In this article, we'll dive deeper into the early history behind the modern X-ray badge, starting with the discovery of radiation and later exploring the evolution of safety practices and radiation monitoring.

 The Discovery of X-Rays and Radioactive Materials